Extremal density for subdivisions with length or sparsity constraints: Main lemmas and overviews

 Here we give an overview of the proof of Lemma \ref{dense}.
 We aim to embed a balanced $TH$ for each $q$-edge graph $H$ with $q\leq \frac{d}{C}$ into the $(\varepsilon_1,\varepsilon_2d)$-expander $G$ with $\delta(G)\geq d$.
+Let $m=\log^4\frac{n}{d}$.
 If there are at least $4q$ vertices of large degree ($2dm^{12}$) in $G$, then it is easy to build a balanced $TH$ (see Lemma \ref{many}) using adjusters (see Definition~\ref{defn:adjuster}) to control lengths of paths.
 Otherwise we will find star-like structures that serve as the bases for building a balanced subdivision of $H$.
-We build for every $v\in V(H)$ a \textit{unit} or a \textit{web} (see Definitions~\ref{defn:unit} and~\ref{defn:web}) in $G$ such that all these units/webs have disjoint interiors to enjoy further robust expansion.
-In order to greedily build many units and webs, we shall first prove that $G$ is locally dense (see Lemmas \ref{depranch} and \ref{aver}).
-We then divide $V(H)$ into three parts $\{\mathbf{L},\mathbf{M},\mathbf{S}\}$ depending on their degrees in $H$, and equip every vertex a unit or web with size depending on the degree (see Lemmas \ref{middlewebs} and \ref{bunit}).
+We build for every $v\in V(H)$ a \textit{unit} or a \textit{web} (see Definitions~\ref{defn:unit} and~\ref{defn:web}) in $G$ such that all these units/webs have disjoint interiors.
+In order to greedily build many units and webs, we shall first prove that $G$ is locally dense (see Definition \ref{defn:locdense} and Lemma \ref{aver}).
+We then divide $V(H)$ into three parts $\{\mathbf{L},\mathbf{M},\mathbf{S}\}$ depending on their degrees in $H$, and equip every vertex with a unit or web accordingly (see Lemmas \ref{middlewebs} and \ref{bunit}).

-Anchoring at the units or webs as above, we proceed the connection in two rounds.
+Anchoring at the units or webs as above, we proceed with the connection of these units or webs in two rounds.
 Let $H_1$ be the spanning subgraph of $H$ with $E(H_1)$ consisting of all edges incident with vertices in $\mathbf{S}$, and $H_2=H\backslash E(H_1)$.
 In the first round, we shall iteratively build, for all edges in $H_1$, internally vertex-disjoint paths in $G$ to obtain a balanced $TH_1$.
-The problem here is that the union of interiors of webs for all vertices in $\mathbf{S}$ could be relatively large ($\mathbf{S}=V(H)$ is the worst-case scenario) and we cannot hope to carry out connections completelyavoiding their interiors.
+The difficulty here is that the union of interiors of webs for all vertices in $\mathbf{S}$ could be relatively large ($\mathbf{S}=V(H)$ is the worst-case scenario) and we cannot hope to carry out connections completely avoiding their interiors.
 To overcome this, we instead adopt an approach developed in \cite{Gps}, which we call \emph{good $\ell$-path systems}.
-The rough idea is that one can prepare twice as many webs as needed for vertices in $\mathbf{S}$ and discard a web once its interior is over-used in the connection process.
-Vertices in $\mathbf{L}\cup \mathbf{M}$ (edges in $H_2$) are relatively easier to handle as their units/webs have large exteriors for robust connections.
+The rough idea is that one can prepare twice as many webs as needed for vertices in $\mathbf{S}$ and discard a web once its interior is over used in the connection process.
+In the second round, the edges in $H_2$ are relatively easier to handle as the units/webs (for respective vertices in $\mathbf{L}$/$\mathbf{M}$) have large exteriors for robust connections.